terraform-ibm-modules/terraform-ibm-security-verify/README.md

 If no permissions are required for the module, uncomment the following statement instead the previous block.
 -->
+You need the following permissions to run this module:

+- IAM services
+    - **IBM Verify** service
+        - `Editor` platform access
 <!-- No permissions are needed to run this module.-->